You would have heard somehow that processed food is unhealthy.

-Why you should avoid ultra-processed foods?
+Why should you avoid ultra-processed foods?

 Ultra-processed foods or highly processed foods have an adverse effect on health when you are consuming it for the long-term.

-Highly processed foods contain an unevenly high ratio of calories to nutrients which is considered unhealthy and gives rise to obesity, heart disease, and diabetes.
+Highly processed foods contain an unevenly high ratio of calories to nutrients, which is considered unhealthy and gives rise to obesity, heart disease, and diabetes.

 According to the National Institutes of Health Study, people who are eating highly processed foods consume more calories and gain more weight.